 The school is located near Mantin, Negeri Sembilan, about 40 minutes away from KLIA & KLIA2.

 Transport to and from airports and elsewhere can be arranged and paid for through the school.
 It has its own network of regular taxi drivers, so it is quite safe.

 Mantin is a small Hakka town.
 There are many other colleges in the area: Linton, Manipal, Lagenda to name a few – I’ve met more East Malaysians from these colleges than from KTJ.

 There is a mamak stall in Mantin (apparently these are quite popular in West Malaysia), a pub somewhere near the mamak stall, a Chinese hawker centre (best place to get pork) and a KFC.
 You can get groceries at Zemart, the 99 Speedmart or the 1 Malaysia store; and of course there is Rainbow World which has a good selection of mugs.
 There is also a liquor store which I like to stare into on Sundays.

 On the weekends there are many Chinese-speaking aunties who sell fruits and vegetables.
 To this day I am quite proud of the fact that I managed to buy Australian carrots in Chinese.

 I go to the St. Aloysius church on Sundays and other holy days of obligation.
-It is a very inclusive parish and it takes an interest in the welfare of the African and East Malaysian students in the vicinity.
-I did the church readings a few times (I am slightly better at speaking in front of a crowd of 200-300 than a class of 10) and took part in the washing of the feet – the first time the church allowed girls to do it.
+It is a very inclusive parish which takes an interest in the welfare of the African and East Malaysian students in the vicinity.
+I did the church readings a few times (I am slightly better at speaking in front of a crowd of 200-300 than a class of 10) and took part in the washing of the feet – the first year the church allowed girls to do it.
 I actually really miss it – I like it better than the churches at home.